tomshaw/grunt-mysqldump/README.md

 You have the option of saving both the sql dump file and the compressed file.
 Only relevant when archiving.

+#### ignore

+Type: `Array`

+An array of database names to ignore when exporting.
+Valid when using a wildcard.

 ### Running
 To run all tasks type `grunt mysqldump`